aiscience-22/UA_War/README.md

 ## RoBERTa Sentiment Analysis

-For setiment analysis, we tried to use August tweets dataset containing 1050085 rows and 2 columns (datetime and text only).
+For sentiment analysis, we tried to use the August tweets dataset containing 1050085 rows and 2 columns (datetime and text only).
 For each tweet, the pretrained RoBERTa model planned to generate a score for each negative, neutral, and positive sentiment.

 Unfortunately, the predicted time to complete this task turned out to be 59 hours, and we were forced to stop RoBERTa after 6 hours of work.